tsnorri/vcf2multialign/README.md

 ## Usage

-Outputting a reference-guided multiple sequence alignment of predicted haplotype sequences to `haplotypes.a2m` (with only uppercase characters).
+Outputting a reference-guided multiple sequence alignment of predicted haplotype sequences to `haplotypes.a2m` (similar to FASTA, with only uppercase characters).
 Sequence `1` from `hs37d5.fa` is used as the reference and the variants of the `chr1` chromosome from `variants.vcf` as the variants:

 ```
 vcf2multialign --haplotypes --input-reference=hs37d5.fa --reference-sequence=1 --input-variants=variants.vcf --output-sequences-a2m=founders.a2m --chromosome=chr1